TomSimpsonNZ/AVC/README.md

 ## Plan

 #### Dated Milestones:
-* AVC Project Plan			Mon 7 May
+* AVC Project Plan: Mon 7 May

-* Robot built (basic layout)   		Fri 11 May
+* Robot built (basic layout):Fri 11 May

-* Align motors   				Wed 16 May
+* Align motors: Wed 16 May

-* Make the robot open the gate  	Wed 16 May
+* Make the robot open the gate: Wed 16 May

-* Make the robot follow the line 	Wed 16 May
+* Make the robot follow the line: Wed 16 May

-* Make the robot navigate the maze  	Wed 23rd May
+* Make the robot navigate the maze: Wed 23rd May

-* AVC Progress Report			Mon 21 May
+* AVC Progress Report: Mon 21 May

-* Final debugging    			Tue 29 May
+* Final debugging: Tue 29 May

-* AVC Testing				28 May - 1 June
+* AVC Testing: 28 May - 1 June

-* AVC Final Report 			Mon 11 June
+* AVC Final Report: Mon 11 June

 #### Objectives for Team Members:
 * Week 1: